phsheth/phsheth.github.io/_posts/C1W1_draft1.md

 Confounding variables:</br>
     Extraneous veriables that affect both the explanatory and the response variable, and that make it seem like there is a relationship betwee them are called confounding variables.</br>

-    "Correlation does not imply causation"
+    "Correlation does not imply causation"</br>

     ![]https://imgs.xkcd.com/comics/correlation.png